Skip to main content

 This page is about secrets in general.
 For details on setting up a private registry, refer to the section on registries.

-When configuring a workload, you'll be able to choose which secrets to include.
+When configuring a workload, you are able to choose which secrets to include.
 Like config maps, secrets can be referenced by workloads as either an environment variable or a volume mount.

-Mounted secrets will be updated automatically unless they are mounted as subpath volumes.
+Mounted secrets are updated automatically unless they are mounted as subpath volumes.
 For details on how updated secrets are propagated, refer to the Kubernetes documentation.

 Creating Secrets in Namespaces